 2006 Interdependencies Forum

-Over the last 14 years years the Center for Regional Disaster Resilience has participated, developed and held regional forums devoted to infrastructure interdependencies.
+Since 2001 the Center for Regional Disaster Resilience (CRDR) has participated, developed and held regional forums devoted to infrastructure interdependencies.
 Through the CRDR, Infrastructure owners and operators from all sectors meet and build partnerships to understand interdependencies for a more resilient region.
 CRDR continues to lead the region in fostering and developing meaningful relationship for identify interdependencies to build resilience.

 Click here for the Regional Integrated Action Plan

 The Blue Cascades tabletop exercises are scenario-based discussion events developed by and for key stakeholder organizations that have roles and responsibilities or significant interests in assuring the security and resilience of the Puget Sound Region and the critical infrastructures and essential service organizations that underpin citizens’ health, safety and economic well-being.
 Developed and facilitated by the stakeholders themselves, the Blue Cascades exercises focus on all-hazards.
 The chief goal of these tabletop exercises is not to test plans and procedures, but rather to raise awareness of infrastructure interdependencies and associated vulnerabilities, impacts, and preparedness gaps, identifying potential solutions to make needed improvements.
 The After Action Reports of the Blue Cascades Exercises are used to develop Action Plans of stakeholder recommended and prioritized activities.
 These activities may be short-term (one year or less), medium term (eighteen months to two years) or long-term (multi-year).
 All require cross-sector, multi-jurisdiction, and, in most cases, multi-discipline collaboration and expertise to implement.
 Participants in the Blue Cascades exercises represent all levels of government, utilities, businesses, and other private sector organizations, non-profits, academic and community institutions.